sush562/sush562/Curriculum Vitae/list_of_projects.md

 3. **[McDonalds](https://play.google.com/store/apps/details?id=com.mcdonalds.app.uk)** (Android, Client: McDonald's UK)

 	This is the global app of McDonalds to cater to their customers to place their food orders for delivery.
-This was a transfer of an existing mobile application from another vendor to us for development and maintenance purposes.
+It is used by millions of users daily on a Global basis.

 	I was involved with the UK variant of the app.
-I was responsible for understanding the current architecture and design pattern, implement new features while resolving issues of existing ones, assist various technical teams, implementing specific UK region features and flavors in the app and till deployment on Play Store.
+I was responsible for implementing clean architecture and design pattern like MVVM.
+I was part of new features like Rewards, Cart Management etc. Being part of UK variant, I was also responsible for the implementation of UI/UX and features specific for UK users.

-	I understood more in depth about the various agile processes and learned a great deal in managing the codebase using Git.

 4. **Agill** (Android, Client: Cargill, Brazil)